dex4er/django-pyc/README.md

 django-pyc is a package that implements additional commands for Django's `manage.py` command.

-django-pyc allows to remove or recompile all `*.pyc` files in the project or Python libraries.
+django-pyc allows to remove or recompile all `.pyc` files in the project or Python libraries.

 Installation
 ------------

-Add 'pyc' to your installed apps in your settings.py file.
+Add `django_pyc` to your installed apps in your settings.py file.

     INSTALLED_APPS = [
-        'pyc',
+        'django_pyc',
         ...
     ]